aristidesnakos/POSE/kanjimon.md

 Imagine:
 ✅ A small, lush, pixel-art nature reserve — ringed with **pixelated trees** that form natural borders.
-✅ Winding **paths of dirt** weave through grassy fields, creating exploration zones.
+✅ A tic tac toe style grid of dirt interspersed with grassy fields, creating exploration zones.
 ✅ **Grass tiles** are filled with tiny pixel flecks, giving texture and life.
+✅ One tree is exactly in the center.
 ✅ Decorative **flowers** or tiny rocks add visual richness.
 ✅ The world is compact (fits in a single screen or scrolls minimally), but feels vibrant and alive, just like classic Pokémon starting routes.